Beaver Sighting At Arrowhead Provincial Park

 Four times the beaver rambled up the bank towards us, and four times it returned to the water hole giving Bob and I a really great opportunity to observe its movements and habits.
 It was a stocky animal with a compact body and short legs.
 When the Beaver caught some sunlight, we could see a beautiful reddish tinge on the dark brown fur.
 The outer hairs are long and coarse whereas the undercoat would be finer and lighter in colour.
 A Beaver’s fur is naturally oily and waterproof due in large part to castoreum, the oil secreted from scent glands at the base of the tail.
 With the comb-like claws on their hind feet, Beavers carefully groom their fur and distribute that castor oil to effectively protect and waterproof their fur.

 Bob and I were lucky to catch the Beaver out and about that sunny morning because normally they are nocturnal and secretive animals.
 Not only that!
 Beavers are prone to stay in the water most of the time because they are more vulnerable when traveling on land, so the fact that we were able to witness this beaver’s foraging skills gave us a unique experience.
 I wonder what the Beaver would have done had it sensed our presence so close-by.
 There would have been no slapping its tail on the water to warn fellow lodge mates because the hole in the ice was not large enough to accommodate such an action.
-As it was, when the Beaver slipped below the ice once again, Bob and I made to continue skiing along the trail…but not before alerting the next couple of skiers to keep an eye out for a great wildlife sighting.
+As it was, when the Beaver slipped below the ice once again, Bob and I continued skiing along the trail but not before alerting the next couple of skiers to keep an eye out for a great wildlife sighting.

 You May Also Like –